 It was Saturday afternoon.
 Markets were closed.
 I wanted to utilise the weekend to study and gather information on how I could train my mind.
 I browsed the internet, I purchased more books.
 I literally invested in everything that mentioned psychology.

 There are some good books out there, however, there was nothing that suited the way I wanted to learn, more so, most of the books I read never really touched upon the deep psychology of Trading Forex.
+It was only until I began looking online, I discovered so many new terms, for example, the center of gravity indicator in forex trading.

 As I was browsing on Amazon I typed in “Psychology of Forex”.
 The first book that came to mind was Paradigm Shift by Yvan Byeajee.
 This book dived into the true psychological elements that every trader encounters.